Test-Time Adaptation Induces Stronger Accuracy and Agreement-on-the-Line: Acknowledgement

-\textbf{Acknowledgments.} Eungyeup Kim and Mingjie Sun are supported by funding from the Bosch Center for Artificial Intelligence.
+We acknowledge the anonymous reviewers for their valuable feedbacks.
+Eungyeup Kim, Mingjie Sun, and Christina Baek are supported by funding from the Bosch Center for Artificial Intelligence.
 Aditi Raghunathan gratefully acknowledges support from Open Philanthropy, Google, Apple and Schmidt AI2050 Early Career Fellowship.